 When you consider what it costs to place a loved one in a nursing home, it is outrageous that so many older Americans suffer abuse in the place they must call home.

-#2 – The most prevalent type of nursing home abuse is psychological.
+2. The most prevalent type of nursing home abuse is psychological.

-Abuse in nursing homes is often underreported for some of the same reasons other types of abuse aren’t reported.
+Abuse in nursing homes is often under-reported for some of the same reasons other types of abuse aren’t reported.
 Nursing home residents are fearful of retaliation, which is fairly common.
 Sometimes, the most vulnerable residents are preyed upon because they are physically incapable of reporting abuse.

-#4 – Women are more likely to endure abuse than men.
+4. Women are more likely to endure abuse than men.

 The majority (66%) of elder abuse victims are women.
 This is congruent with domestic abuse statistics in which women are significantly more likely than men to endure repeated victimization and are much more likely to sustain severe injuries.

-#5 – About 36% of nursing home residents were witnesses to at least one incident of physical abuse in the past year.
+5. About 36% of nursing home residents were witnesses to at least one incident of physical abuse in the past year.

+What is most frustrating about this is the elders who witness abuse rarely felt confident enough to report what they saw.
+The nursing home abuse statistics above can be eye-opening.
 If you suspect your loved one is being abused in a nursing facility, it is critical that you reach out for help right away.